-In order to foster the long-term success of corporations, boards should recruit directors with diverse backgrounds.5 Diversity should be defined broadly and can include age, professional experience, gender, race, Indigenous heritage, linguistic and cultural background, sexual orientation/ identification and disability.6
+To foster the long-term success of corporations, boards should recruit directors with diverse backgrounds.3 Diversity should be defined broadly and can include age, professional experience, gender, race, Indigenous heritage, linguistic and cultural background, sexual orientation/identification, and disability.4

 While legal and regulatory requirements related to board and employee diversity vary by jurisdiction, [the fund] expects companies to, at minimum, develop and disclose an appropriate diversity policy or explain why a policy is not appropriate to their situation.

 There is no one-size-fits-all diversity policy, but not all policies are equally acceptable.
 Good policies are those that, if implemented, will result in a more diverse board within a specific, reasonable period.
 The target for gender diversity on the board should be at least 30% women directors.
+The target for representation of Black, Indigenous and People of colour ("BIPOC") representation on boards of directors in Canada and the United States should be 20% of the board.
 If a board is made up of only one gender or has no members of under-represented groups, including Indigenous peoples, an acceptable diversity policy should also acknowledge that the board needs greater diversity and explain the specific steps the board is taking to achieve it.
 This excludes policies to select nominees without regard to diversity, and those that reject arguments in favour of greater diversity on corporate boards.